Project Area

 Numerous stormwater studies have been performed to document Westport’s flooding problems, resulting in solutions that were held to a traditional stormwater design standard and were neither affordable nor constructable within this highly developed and utilized area of the city.
 The Westport Stormwater Improvements Project is a first-of-its-kind, progressive design-build project.
 The project team approached this effort using available rainfall data for recent events and targeted improvements that would alleviate observed flooding conditions.

-• Streetscape Improvements: Mill Street will be better for cyclists, drivers and pedestrians.
+Streetscape Improvements: Mill Street will be safer and more accessible for cyclists, drivers and pedestrians.
 The project includes building sidewalks, permeable parking stalls, and a raised intersection at Mill Street and Westport Road to help with traffic calming in the entertainment district.

 Proposal for Dr. Jeremiah Cameron Park in Westport